 KFO suggested that, if no FG was to be established, the MAC should stay involved in this topic, even if the MAC will not be able to give precise data for some of the COM questions.
 He suggested coming back on this at the next WG3 meeting in February 2019.

-MSC reported that at least 3 of the COM questions cannot be answered.
+MSC said the issue is not whether the questions are understood – the issue is if they can be answered in any meaningful way; he says that at least 3 of the COM questions cannot be answered.
+And certainly not by the group as a whole.
 He suggested for the Chair and the Secretariat to liaise with the COM in order to rephrase the questions in line with what COM said.
-The questions are understood, what is difficult is to reply to them as a group.

 The Chair expressed that he, together with the Secretariat, will meet with the COM (in the week of the 22 October) on how to approach these questions on ecolabels and how the MAC can give input.